Usage

 again, CDPv2 packets will be sent even when there is no CDP

-be disabled and CDPv2 will be enabled.
-If repeated once again
+will be disabled and CDPv2 will be enabled.
+If repeated once

 forced.

-that do not speak LLDP.
-If repeated, FDP packets will be sent
+routers that do not speak LLDP.
+If repeated, FDP packets will

 -s Enable the support of SONMP protocol to deal with Nortel

-packets will be sent even when there is no SONMP peer detected.
+SONMP packets will be sent even when there is no SONMP peer

-and switches that do not speak LLDP.
-If repeated, EDP packets
+routers and switches that do not speak LLDP.
+If repeated, EDP

 -l Force to send LLDP packets even when there is no LLDP peer de-